elr0b0h0b0/ECE319K-MSPM0G3507/README.md

 # ECE319K-MSPM0G3507
 ARM Assembly and C99 projects made during Introduction to Embedded Systems.
+This was a course all about programming and building systems using the TI MSPM0G3507 ARM Cortex MCU.
 ## Lab 1
 Basic ARM assembly programming.
 Task: Return R0 equal to the score corresponding with your name, by traversing a specified data structure and parsing out the score.
 ## Lab 2